-The Athenaeum’s collection of over 6,000 pieces of Confederate national and state currency provides a comprehensive look at historic pieces of Confederate currency while also revealing interesting details about their design, production, and distribution.
-This collection contains examples of each unique type of currency from both the Confederacy and each state within the Confederacy.
+The Athenæum’s collection of over 6,000 pieces of Confederate national and state currency provides a comprehensive look at historic pieces of Confederate currency while also revealing interesting details about their design, production, and distribution.
+This collection contains examples of most of the types of currency from the Confederacy and many for each state within the Confederacy.

 This cataloging, conservation, and digitization project was made possible through a generous gift from Caleb Loring Jr., a Trustee Emeritus of the Boston Athenæum.

 About the Confederate States of America Collection at the Boston Athenæum

 The Athenæum’s Confederate Imprint Collection consists of material of any sort printed in the Confederate States of America during the Civil War.
 Due to the constraints of limited local supplies and the Union blockade of shipping that made European goods hard to procure, the paper used in these publications was often of poor quality and the books were cheaply bound.
 As the war went on, supplies in the Confederacy became even less available so the later publications are often limited in size and printed on any paper that came to hand.
 Of course the physical characteristics of the Confederate imprints were mute testimony about conditions in the Confederacy during the war but their textual contents rather than their presentation was of the utmost importance.